Standards of Excellence & Awards

 Important Standards of Excellence Information

-One Fraternity member and one Sorority member who best exemplify the values of Greek Life at San Jose State University, will be selected as the Greek Man and Greek Woman of the Year.
-Individuals that are nominated will be evaluated based on information provided specifically describing their character, scholastic performance, chapter involvement, Greek life involvement, University & greater community involvement, public service, etc. throughout their undergraduate career.
+One Fraternity member and one Sorority member who best exemplify the values of Greek Life at San José State University, will be selected as the Fraternity and Sorority Members of the Year.
+Individuals that are nominated will be evaluated based on information provided specifically describing their character, scholastic performance, chapter, Greek Life, University & greater community involvement, public service, etc. throughout their undergraduate career.

 One Fraternity and one Sorority member who is identified as having demonstrated taking initiative or action, and showed an ability to inspire and lead within their fraternity/sorority and/or the Greek community.
 Individuals that are nominated will be judged on the information provided on how they exemplified chapter values, took action/got involved regardless of a title or position, and served as a role model for other members within the organization.
-This award is intended for younger members within the Fraternity & Sorority community; looking to highlight those members that have made an impact in the short time in which they've been active.
+This award is intended for newer members within the Fraternity & Sorority community (less than one year in the organization); looking to highlight those members that have made an impact in the short time in which they've been active.

-The Advisor of the Year Award recognizes an advisor that goes above and beyond to motivate, challenge, and support the undergraduate officers and members.
-This person demonstrates their commitment by being present at relevant Chapter events and meetings, assists with organizational goal setting and transitions, serves as a role model to the members, mentors individual students, and more.
+The Fraternity and Sorority Advisor of the Year Award recognizes 2 organization alumni/ae or SJSU campus advisors that go above and beyond to motivate, challenge, and support the undergraduate officers and members.
+These people demonstrate their commitment by being present at relevant Chapter events and meetings, assists with organizational goal setting and transitions, serves as a role model to the members, mentors individual students, and more.